AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 AGIBOT vs. Tesla Optimus: which is ahead?

-As of March 2026, AGIBOT is ahead in commercial deployment — 5,168 units shipped and operational across eight industries, while Tesla Optimus remains in internal deployment with no public sale date or confirmed pricing.
+As of May 2026, AGIBOT is ahead in commercial deployment — 10,000+ robots produced and deployed across eight industries, while Tesla Optimus remains in internal deployment with no public sale date or confirmed pricing.
 Tesla has promised a target price of $20K–$30K, which would massively undercut AGIBOT if achieved.
 Tesla's advantage is its FSD-derived AI expertise and consumer brand recognition.
 AGIBOT's advantage is that it has been shipping production robots since late 2024.
 Both companies have different strategies: AGIBOT is selling now to enterprise buyers; Tesla is building toward mass-market consumer pricing.
 The real competition will begin when Tesla enters commercial sales.

 How many robots has AGIBOT shipped?

-According to analyst firm Omdia, AGIBOT shipped 5,168 humanoid robots in 2025, making it the #1 humanoid robot shipper globally out of approximately 13,000 total units shipped across the entire industry.
+According to analyst firm Omdia, AGIBOT shipped 5,168 humanoid robots in 2025 and produced its 10,000th robot in March 2026, making it the #1 humanoid robot shipper globally out of approximately 13,000 total units shipped across the entire industry.
 The company had manufactured 962 units by December 15, 2024, crossed the 1,000-unit milestone in January 2025, and reached 5,000 units by late 2025.
-The company projects shipments could reach tens of thousands of units in 2026.
+The company declared 2026 "Deployment Year One" at APC 2026 and is targeting RMB 1 billion (~$146M) in revenue during the deployment growth phase.
 According to Counterpoint Research, Chinese firms including AGIBOT, Unitree, and UBTech accounted for approximately 56% of global humanoid sales revenue.

 Is AGIBOT worth it for enterprise buyers?